What health condition is primarily linked to a persistent cough?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-A persistent cough is primarily linked to asthma because this condition is characterized by inflammation and narrowing of the airways, which leads to difficulty in breathing and the typical cough associated with it.
-Asthma can be triggered by various factors such as allergens, respiratory infections, exercise, and exposure to irritants like smoke.
-During an asthma attack, the airways become even more constricted, causing wheezing and a persistent cough as the body attempts to expel irritants or mucus from the lungs.
+A persistent cough is primarily linked to asthma because this respiratory condition is characterized by inflammation and narrowing of the airways, which leads to symptoms such as wheezing, shortness of breath, chest tightness, and chronic coughing.
+In asthma, the cough can be triggered by factors like allergens, respiratory infections, or exercise, making it a prominent symptom that affects daily life.

 Subscribe